ekamperi/ekamperi.github.io/_posts/2019-08-14-energy-considerations-dnn.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/footprint_comparison.png">
 </p>

-As mind blowing these data are, the environmental impact of training DNNs is small at the moment.
-The cost of deploying the model for inference (that is using it *after* you have trained it for the intended purpose in the real world) is bigger.
+As mind blowing as these *relative* data are, the absolute environmental impact of training DNNs is small at the moment.
+The computational (hence environmental) cost of deploying the model for *inference* (that is using it for the intended purpose in the real world *after* you have trained it) is bigger.

 Things to pursuit in the future:
 * Research on hardware that requires less energy